 But that shouldn’t discourage you from finding creative ways to dispose of or re-purpose your junk.

-“We know you want to do the right thing and keep your neighbor clean, safe and beautiful.
+“We know you want to do the right thing and keep your neighborhood clean, safe and beautiful.
 We also ask for your assistance.
 If you see someone “improperly” disposing of their trash, please let them know they are doing it improperly.
-If you do not feel comfortable, please let your neighbor coordinator know,” Ridilla said.
+If you do not feel comfortable, please let your neighborhood coordinator know,” Ridilla said.

 For more on recycling guides, trash pickup schedules or trash policies, go to the garrison’s trash and recycling webpage.
 You can also pick up all the SORT brochures and guides at the housing office on Tower Barracks, Bldg.
 244, or the SORT office at Tower Barracks, Bldg.
 329. If you have questions, call the SORT coordinator at DSN 475-6664, CIV 09641-83-6664.